SachaCardonna/SachaCardonna.github.io/_pages/more.md

 </style>

 ### Films
-Here is a selection of four of my favorite movies, which I recommend depending on the mood you are in.
-These four films are quite sad, but they all share the same thing: a message of hope.
+I have been a movie lover since I was young, and I enjoy recommending films that have stayed with me over the years.
+Here is a selection of four of my favorite works; while they are all on the melancholic side, each carries, in its own way, some hope.

 <div style="display: flex; flex-wrap: wrap; gap: 1em; margin-top: 1em;">
   <div class="film-card">